MOVES-Wells Fargo, HSBC, Halcyon, JPMorgan, Mercer Advisors

 (Adds Wells Fargo, Citigroup, HSBC, Natixis, Mayfair Capital)

-June 13 The following financial services industry appointments were announced on Tuesday.
+June 13 (Reuters) - The following financial services industry appointments were announced on Tuesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 The Wall Street bank said on Tuesday it has selected Andrew Rowe to head its community banking customer segments team, effective September.